 Relatively less known is the Dutchman Jan Herman Insinger (1854-1918), who ended up living in Egypt for nearly 40 years.
 Most Egyptologists are familiar with the Insinger Papyrus, now in the National Museum of Antiquities in Leiden, containing an Egyptian wisdom teaching in demotic script.
 But Insinger also travelled widely, collected art and curiosities, and kept photographic and written records of his journeys.
 He then went on to construct a remarkable house in Luxor, of which unfortunately no trace remains today.

 Jan Herman Insinger, a.k.a.
 Abu Shanab (‘father moustache’)

 (In het land der Nijlcataracten, fig. 2)

 I was drawn to Insinger’s story by the publication of one of his travelogues (In het land der Nijlcataracten, ‘In the land of Nile Cataracts’), the presentation of a video of the Insinger House by dr. Rob Demarée during one of the annual Saqqara Days, and my own encounter with two Danish descendants of Insinger in Aboudi Bookstore, Luxor in January 2013.
 The two gentlemen where there looking for more information on their great-grandfather.
-Lately, the admirable Tawy Project has published a page about the Insinger House.
-What I can add to this information is derived from the introduction to Insinger’s travel journal by prof. dr. Maarten Raven.
+What I present here is derived from the introduction to Insinger’s travel journal by Maarten Raven.

 ‘In the land of Nile Cataracts’